Malo-Unity-Projects/Unity_RPG/README.md

 # Unity_RPG

-A 2D turn based RPG I'm making on my free time.
+A Unity 2D turn based RPG I'm making on my free time.

 The goal of the game is to unlock new mutants, and make them stronger.